-Course Number Course Name Credits Prerequisites DAA364 Drawing Animation 2 3 DAA264

-A continuation of Drawing Animation 1.
-Further life studies of human figures and animals emphasizing anatomical simplification, clarity, and motion.
+Course Number Course Name Credits Prerequisites DAA358 Dynamics 3 DAA244 and CS100 - Introduction to particle systems, sprites, soft and rigid bodies.
+Dynamic techniques for hair, cloth, and fluids.
+Dynamics for games.
+Students will create professional grade particle simulation effects for CG production and game.
+DAA360 3D Animation 1 3 DAA244 the basics of character animation and acting in 3D computer animati mechanics of biped motion.
+Students analyze real time motion and apply DAA364 Drawing Animation 2 3 DAA264 simplification, clarity brawing Animation 1.
+Further life studies of human figures and animed and motion.
 Introduction to facial construction and expression.
-Students learn to incorporate layout, perspective, and backgrounds into character drawing.

-DAA312 Animal Drawing and Motion may be used to satisfy course requirement in lieu of DAA364 Drawing Animation 2 for certain educational programs.

-DAA365 3D Animation 2 3 DAA360 ----------------------- --- --------

-Students in this course focus on the creation of a 3D animated character performance.
-Coursework covers character development, facial animation, and pantomime acting.
-Students use the 3D camera for shot composition and visual narrative.

-DAA321 Quadruped Animation may be used to satisfy course requirement in lieu of DAA365 3D Animation 2 for certain educational programs.

-This course focuses on development and design practices used by concept designers.
-Students apply professional marker and/or CG techniques and media as an approach to concept drawings and renderings.

-DAA399 S Special Topic TBD As Appropriate ---------- --------------- ----- ----------------

-Course on a special topic in Digital Art and Animation.
-May be used as an elective and repeated as topic changes.

-DAA400 Compositing and Special Effects 3 DAA245

-Explores the digital motion picture production environment as 'illusion factory'.
+Student kgrounds into character drawing.
+DAA312 Animal Dro wing and Motion may be used to satisfy course requirement in lieu of DA for certain educational programs.
+AA364 Draw ving Animation 2 DAA365 3D Animation 2 3 DAA360 development, facial narrative. rse focus on the creation of a 3D animated character performance.
+C animation, and pantomime acting.
+Students use the 3D camera for s d Animation may be used to satisfy course requirement in lieu of DAA365 educational programs. shot compo osition and visual DAA370 Concept Design 3 ART115 and ART212 l on development and design practices used by concept designers.
+Studen as and media as an approach to concept drawings and renderings. l its apply pro ofessional marker DAA399 Special Topic TBD As Appropriate Course on a special t opic in Digital Art and Animation.
+May be used as an elective and repeat ed as topic changes.
+DAA400 Compositing and Special Effects 3 DAA245 Explores the digital motion picture production environment as 'illusion factory'.
 Both naturalistic/realistic and experimental modes of digital effects will be examined.
 The course will focus on the role played by storyboarding, scripting, and how these relate to the combination of live action with computer- generated images (CGI).
 Students work in teams to create video projects using special effects, match/moving lighting, blue/green screen compositing, color correction, and motion graphics.
 The relationship of 'pre-visualization' to a finished work will also be explored, and how these techniques are affecting the traditional working approach to movie making.

-DAA410 Storyboarding 2 3 DAA310

-This class is a continuation of Storyboarding 1.
+DAA410 Storyboarding 2 3 DAA310 This class is a continuation of Storyboarding 1.
 Students will continue to board and pitch to pre- selected scripts as well as create boards for advertising, in-game progressions, and work with other students to build a solid pre-visualized script short.
 Topics include developing quality emotion boards, value and color scripts and their implied meanings.
 Students must have a solid foundation in drawing skill and film and editorial methodology.

-DAA421 Advanced Quadruped Animation 3 DAA321 -------- ------------------------------ --- --------